foam-framework/foam/tutorial/1-concepts.md

 ### Controllers

-Much of the world's programming time is spent writing custom controllers.
-Frequently this takes the form of tedious glue code, binding fields of the model to DOM elements, and updating the model when events come from the DOM.
-Javascript frameworks with two-way data binding improve on this, but they still miss much of the possible power of controllers.

 In FOAM, we believe that most applications fall into a few categories, and with the right amount of abstraction on both your data and views, a generic and reusable controller for each archetype of app can be created.

 For example, FOAM has a reusable `TwoPaneController` for the ubiquitous "list of items on the left with the details of the selected item on the right" style of app.
+It can render the list with drill-down to a single item on a small device, or put the list on the left and details on the right on a larger device.
+This drill-down comes with animation and navigation built into the controller, and you need only supply the templates to style the list and details.

 This is possible because the metadata - the properties and actions on the model - are known.
 The generic controllers can add search and sort functionality based on the properties of the model, and their types.